National Education Standards

 A Sailor’s Life for Me was created as an interdisciplinary resource and as such, math, science, technology, English language arts, fine arts, and many other subjects are covered.
 If your district follows the Common Core Standards, this resource fits your needs.
 Check with your own state standards and our Search feature to see where else the two may intersect.

-During the War of 1812, the USS Constitution found itself host to up to 480 men at any given time.
+During the War of 1812, the USS Constitution had up to 480 men on her crew at any given time.
 These ordinary individuals from varied walks of life came together in extraordinary times and changed our young nation.
 Shipboard life was a unique and isolated world and as such formed its own community which emerged from the larger society it was a part of.
 As such, the ten frameworks identified by the National Council for the Social Studies are all easily identifiable and can be studied through the lens of Constitution in 1812.
 While individual state standards will dictate the content taught in classrooms, these themes serve as a useful way to organize the study of the War of 1812 and USS Constitution.
 Each theme here, quoted from the National Curriculum Standards for Social Studies and published by the National Council for the Social Studies, is discussed in the context of this curriculum with specific examples to explore for use in the classroom.

 - 1. Culture Through the study of culture and cultural diversity, learners understand how human beings create, learn, share, and adapt to culture, and appreciate the role of culture in shaping their lives and society, as well [as] the lives and societies of others.